top of page

 From There Be Hodags, by C.A.
 McAllister:

 The kobolders wore brown jackets, pointed cloth shoes, and a type of pointed, tasseled, knit brown cap called a zipfelkappen.
 They had long beards, either white or gray in color.
-During the nights, the kobolders would take a break from toymaking and would typically entertain themselves with bowling competitions, the noise from the attic bowling heard by the children sleeping (or rather, attempting to sleep) below.
+During the nights, the kobolders would take a break from toymaking and would typically entertain themselves using bowling competitions, the noise from the attic bowling heard by the children sleeping (or rather, attempting to sleep) below.

 image.png